secretstartups/handbook/content/handbook/marketing/blog/release-posts/manual-release-post-kickoff/index.md

 ### Content assembly: merging release post items (content blocks) to your branch

+{{% alert title="Important" color="info" %}}
-**Important**: This procedure applies until the 18th, at <time datetime="07:59">7:59 am UTC (18th 2:59 am ET / 17th 11:59 pm PT)</time>.
+This procedure applies until the 18th, at <time datetime="07:59">7:59 am UTC (18th 2:59 am ET / 17th 11:59 pm PT)</time>.
 After this time, anyone who wants to include a change in the upcoming release post can either coordinate updates directly on the release post branch with the Release Post Manager or submit it in a separate MR, targeting the `release-X-Y` branch, and assign it to the Release Post Manager to merge.
 For more information, see our documentation on how to [Develop on a feature branch](https://docs.gitlab.com/ee/gitlab-basics/feature_branch_workflow.html).
-{:.alert .alert-info}
+{{% /alert %}}

 When it is time to assemble the release post, this will be done by moving the content block files from `data/release_posts/unreleased` to